radu-matei/radu-matei.github.io/content/blog/dark-mode.md

 # Conclusion

 I managed to add a dark mode to my blog and persist the preference in local storage - all without writing a single line of CSS.
+It's not perfect, and it needs plenty of more work (for example, images are inverted in an iframe), but I'm happy with the progress I made without much effort.

 Thanks for reading :)